EGI-Federation/documentation/content/en/users/workload-manager/_index.md

 support the needs of new scientific communities.
 In the LHCb experiment the service has proven production scalability up to peaks of more than 100 thousand concurrently running jobs.
-WeNMR, the structured biology community, uses the service for a number of community services.
+WeNMR, the structural biology community, uses the service for a number of community services.
 The community reported an improvement of jobs submission from previous 70% to 99% with the EGI Workload Manager service.